A b o u t

 Kiara studied in the Department of Sociomedical Sciences at Columbia University's Mailman School of Public Health (CUMSPH) as the recipient of the Community Scholars Institutional Fellowship.
 During her time at CUMSPH, she completed a Pre-Doctoral Research Fellowship at Harvard Medical School.
 She graduated with a 3.9 GPA, also earning a Certificate in Social Determinants of Health.

-In the past, Kiara served as the Vice Chairwoman of the Mohegan Tribal Youth Council, completed the Mohegan Tribe/Tufts University Archaeological Field School, and was a 2024 Democracy is Indigenous Organizer.
+In the past, Kiara served as the Vice Chairwoman of the Mohegan Tribal Youth Council and was a 2024 Democracy is Indigenous Organizer (Center for Native American Youth).
 During the Biden-Harris Administration, she was invited to represent Indigenous Youth at the 2024 White House Tribal Youth Forum and the national Tribal Nations Summit.
 As the Founder and former President of the QU Indigenous Student Union, Kiara currently serves as an Alumni Advisor and Powwow Coordinator for the organization.
-She is also a Research Collaborator with the Johns Hopkins Center for Indigenous Health and a Research Assistant with a team of Harvard University-based scholars.
+She is also a Research Collaborator with the Johns Hopkins Center for Indigenous Health and a Research Assistant at Harvard University.

 Sunrise Healing Community Inc.

 In 2024, Kiara was honored with the United National Indian Tribal Youth (UNITY) 25 Under 25 Leadership Award with a platform to foster healing through cultural connectedness.
-To build upon and amplify her platform, she established the Sunrise Healing Community Inc., a non-profit organization that connects Indigenous youth to culturally-grounded healing resources and practical strategies for cultural engagement.
+To build upon and amplify her platform, she established the Sunrise Healing Community Inc., a non-profit organization that connects Indigenous youth and young adults to culturally-grounded healing resources.